 To meet expectations of our AP and ECE courses, the student must take the AP or ECE exam on its scheduled date and time determined by the College Board and the University of Connecticut.
 Moreover, all students must pay for the AP exam and ECE course fees prior to the first day of school.
 This fee is non-refundable after October 1st.
-Any student who has financial hardships may meet with the principal for financial assistance.
+Any student who has financial hardships may contact the main office and/or administration for financial assistance.